 Acts 22 – Was Paul Really a Roman Citizen?

-Citizenship was not common in the first century, not everyone was guaranteed the privilege of being a citizen of the Empire.
-In 28 B.C. there were approximately 4.9 million citizens, by the time of Claudius there were 5.9 million.
+Citizenship was not common in the first century.
+Not everyone was guaranteed the privilege of being a citizen of the Empire.
+In 28 B.C., there were approximately 4.9 million citizens; by the time of Claudius, there were 5.9 million.
 Most of these lived in Italy or were serving in the army.

 A second objection centers on Paul’s mistreatment as described in 2 Cor.
 11:24ff.
 This type of abuse would not be possible if Paul were a Roman citizen.
-This argument compares the unlawful arrest in Acts 16 (in Philippi) to the list of abuse Paul suffered prior to writing 2 Cor.
+This argument compares the unlawful arrest in Acts 16 (in Philippi) to the list of abuses Paul suffered before writing 2 Corinthians.
 It is impossible, it is argued, for a Roman citizen to have been so abused as Paul claims.
 Stegmenn notes that Paul is either the worst case of torture of a Roman citizen in history, or a masochist.
 This objection fails to note that suffering for one’s fate is a mark of Christ.
 Paul suffers for the Gospel because his Lord suffered (Gal 6:17, Phil 3:10, 2 Cor 4:10, 6:4ff)

-22 thoughts on “Acts 22 – Was Paul Really a Roman Citizen?
+12 thoughts on “Acts 22 – Was Paul Really a Roman Citizen?

 1. The argument about the beatings cuts both ways.
 It is precisely because the missionaries were persecuted that they chose Roman citizens for the role, to give them some protection.
 Also, the abundance of Latin praenomina among the missionaries demonstrates their Roman citizenship (the statistics are compelling).

-7. Just a short question:
+2. Just a short question:

 you wrote that it was less likely to buy citizenship.
 What about verse: Then the officer said, “I had to pay a lot of money to become a citizen.”
 “But I was born a citizen,” Paul replied.
 (Act 22:28 NIRV)?